Curioustab

 Bipolar Junction Transistors (BJT) Questions

-A common-emitter (C-E) is so called because the emitter is connected to both the input and output signals.
+BJT amplifier naming — a “common-emitter” (C-E) amplifier is so named because the emitter node is common (shared) to both the input and the output circuits.
+Is this statement accurate?

-Transistors are controlled to operate as a switch or to operate as a variable resistor.
+Transistor operating modes in practice: Is it accurate to state that “transistors are controlled to operate either as a switch or as a variable resistor”?

-In a BJT, the collector current is approximately equal to the base current.
+BJT current relationships: Is the collector current approximately equal to the base current under normal forward-active operation?

-With a common-collector (C-C) amplifier the input is applied to the base and the output is taken from the emitter.
+Common-collector (emitter follower) I/O terminals: In a CC stage, is the input applied to the base while the output is taken from the emitter?

 1